 - Through constant and regular exposure to very loud noise, such as a noisy workplace.

 - By medical negligence, whereby the wrong medication is prescribed, resulting in tinnitus.

 A small number of people will hear other sounds, such as a boom or a pulsating sound.
 In some cases, sufferers might also hear a segment of music.
 The sound’s pitch can vary or be constant over time.
-You can find out more about what tinnitus is in the NHS reference guide at the bottom of this page.

 |Reason for claim||Upper and lower limit||Comments and notes|

 |Deafness/Tinnitus||£102,890 to £132,040||Cases where the claimant experiences total deafness and associated loss of speech.|

 |Total Deafness||£85,170 to £102,890||Cases where there is no loss of speach.|